MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/set-a-content-database-to-use-rbs.md

 2. Open SQL Server Management Studio.

-3. In the **Connect to Server** dialog box, specify the server type, server name, and authentication method of the database server that you want to connect to, and then click **Connect**.
+3. In the **Connect to Server** dialog, specify the server type, server name, and authentication method of the database server that you want to connect to, and then click **Connect**.

 4. Expand **Databases**.